martynbiz/budget/README.md

 TODO

 * don't we need $transactionsQuery in dashboard.phtml?
-* tags: e.g. London,Glen's Stag
 * Money owed to me
 * how to attach tags to funds? (e.g. we need to show currency formatting), should be cross fund (e.g. credit card, savings accounts etc)

-* monthly_budgets, widget for dashboard
+* Make /reports controller - move /tags to there
 * fund types - saving, etc
 * reset password, forgot password, ! mail not working
-* welcome page - one page template
+* welcome page - one page template, https://startbootstrap.com/template-overviews/creative/
 * eloquent events again? .. remove key from cache when amount changes, tidy up empty groups
 * dashboard widget: Budgeted items - budgeted items order of remaining and overspent

 * edit profile - connect with gravatar

-* cache homepage etc
 * how does +/- % look on mobile?
 * right and left padding not same on mobile
-* graph on homepage - look at other sites
+* graph on homepage - look at other sites, projected savings?
 * transtool not checking valid lang array (e.g. translatetool update ar)
 * scheduled backups of mysql, sync script
 * can auth use aura for sessions?